 Affected by flight disruptions?
 Here are your rights

-As travel chaos in Bali moves into its sixth day, Shine Lawyers Aviation Law Expert Thomas Janson outlines the rights and compensation entitlements of Australian passengers affected by flight delays and cancellations.
+As travel chaos in Bali moves into its sixth day, an expert from Shine Lawyers Aviation Law department outlines the rights and compensation entitlements of Australian passengers affected by flight delays and cancellations.

 As a dangerous ash cloud moves over Denpasar, hundreds of international flights have been grounded, leaving thousands of holiday makers stranded and out of pocket.

 When a crisis like this hits, passengers are often left angry and unclear as to what their rights are.
 Below, we explain what passengers could be entitled to and how they should go about accessing this compensation –